 Share-Based Compensation.
-The Company estimates the fair value of stock options using a Black-Scholes option pricing model on the date of grant.
+The Company estimates the fair value of stock options using the Black-Scholes option pricing model on the date of grant.
 Restricted stock units are valued based on the closing price of the Company's common stock on the date of grant.
 The fair value of equity instruments expected to vest are recognized and amortized on a straight-line basis over the requisite service period of the award, which is generally three to four years; however, certain provisions in the Company's equity compensation plans provide for shorter vesting periods under certain circumstances.

-Investment Income and (Expense).
-Investment income and (expense) is comprised of interest and dividends earned on cash, cash equivalents and investments as well as gains and losses realized from activity in the Company's investment portfolio.
+Investment Income, net.
+Investment income, net is comprised of interest and dividends earned on cash, cash equivalents and investments as well as gains and losses realized from activity in the Company's investment portfolio.
 The following table presents certain information related to the components of investment income and (expense) (in thousands):

 Year Years Ended December 31,

-2011 2010 2009
+2012 2011 2010

-Interest income 435 397 691
+Interest income 489 435 397

-Dividends 7 37
+Dividends 7

-Realized gains/(losses), net (17) 1,134 (2,179)
+Realized gains/(losses), net (17) 1,134

-Total \$418 \$1,538 \$(1,451)
+Total \$ 489 \$ 418 \$1,538

 Net Income (Loss) Per Share.
 The computation of basic earnings per share is based upon the weighted-average number of common shares outstanding.
 The computation of diluted earnings per share is based upon the weighted-average number of common shares and dilutive potential common shares outstanding.
-Dilutive potential common shares outstanding, determined using the treasury stock method, principally include shares that may be issued under the Company's stock option agreements and restricted stock unit awards.
-At December 31, 2011, the Company had approximately 1.2 million additional dilutive potential common shares as computed under the treasury method, yielding a total of 56.3 million diluted common shares outstanding.
-For the years ended December 31, 2011, 2010 and 2009, there were employee stock options, calculated on a weighted average basis, to purchase 1.3 million, 0.5 million and 0.1 million shares of our common stock for these periods that are not included in the computation of diluted EPS as their impact would have been anti-dilutive.
+Dilutive potential common shares outstanding, determined using the treasury stock method, principally include shares that may be issued under the Company's stock option agreements.
+At December 31, 2012, the Company had approximately 1.3 million additional dilutive potential common shares as computed under the treasury method, yielding a total of 66.9 million diluted common shares outstanding.
+For the years ended December 31, 2012, 2011 and 2010, there were employee stock options, calculated on a weighted average basis, to purchase 2.2 million, 1.3 million and 0.5 million shares of our common stock for these periods that are not included in the computation of diluted EPS as their impact would have been anti-dilutive.